enguang2/enguang2.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 Here's Enguang.
 I'm a passionate researcher and computer science enthusiast.
 I'm currently pursuing a Master's degree in Computer Science at University of Illinois, Urbana-Champaign.
 I completed my Bachelor of Science in Statistics & Computer Science with the highest distinction at the same school.
-My educational journey began in Beijing Jiaotong University, where I initially majored in Telecommunication Engineering before transferring to UIUC.
-My reseach interest span I am actively exploring PhD opportunity starting from Fall 2024, please drop me an email if you think I might be a good fit.
+My educational journey began in Beijing Jiaotong University, where I initially majored in Telecommunication Engineering before transferring to UIUC. **I am actively exploring Fall 2024 PhD opportunity, please contact me if you think I am a good fit.**

 <!--- My skills span various programming languages including C/C++, Python, Java, Julia, Matlab, R, and Rust.
 I'm adept in tools like Pandas, NumPy, Sympy, as well as deep learning frameworks like PyTorch, TensorFlow, and Keras. -->